Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Employing the cheapest non-Chinese movement would do well in cheap fashion watches but is well below par for a company that claims their watches to be “exceptionally crafted.”
 The exaggerating marketing slogans eventually cause expectations that are often difficult to live up to.

-On the other hand, the use of Seiko’s mecha-quartz movement we briefly described earlier in this Vincero review lives up to the expectations.
+On the other hand, the use of Seiko’s mecha-quartz movement we briefly described earlier lives up to the expectations.
 The mechanism has the accuracy of quartz and the handling of a mechanical chronograph.
 And although it’s not as exclusive as one would expect, it still goes well with the elegant style Vincero offers.

 Stainless steel cases, sapphire coated mineral crystals, and the movements are, in principle, acceptable when talking about one or two hundred dollar watches.
 Yes, the cheaper-end quartz is a little letdown by Vincero, but mostly in terms of the contradiction between the promised quality and reality rather than reliability.

 The factors that really harm Vincero’s reputation lie elsewhere.
 The most significant is the inconsistent quality of the watches.

 Vincero claims to apply rigorous quality control standards for every single watch that comes out of the production.
 Apparently, the work doesn’t reflect in the end products.

-The most repetitive problems among the Vincero watches reviewed concern loose hands, band clasps falling off, and watches stopping.
+The most repetitive problems concern loose hands, band clasps falling off, and watches stopping.
 These are not minor problems that can be cast aside by the wearers but serious ones that heavily affect the wearing experience.

 On the other hand, numerous feedback from verified buyers is utterly positive, with no underlying concerns.
 They’re pleased with not only the looks but the overall quality of the watches as well.

-It shows exactly how an inconsistent quality influences the overall evaluations of a brand.
-They may produce eye-catching watches, but pervasive quality issues pull down the hard work they’ve done.
+It shows exactly how an inconsistent quality influences the overall evaluation of a brand – they may produce eye-catching watches, but pervasive quality issues pull down the hard work they’ve done.